cerner/fhir.cerner.com/content/cds_hooks.md

 - [Patient View](https://cds-hooks.org/hooks/patient-view/)

 ## CDS Service Registration ##
-In order to submit a service to be registered, the following information is required:
+In order to submit a service to be registered, the following information should be provided:

 Name         | Required     | Description | Example
 -------------|--------------|-------------|--------